November Birth Flowers - Chrysanthemum & Peony

 These unique varieties have a raised center cushion surrounded by one or more rows of flatter petals.
 The contrast between the center and outer petals creates a distinctive, eye-catching bloom.

-Fascinating Facts About November's Birth Flower
+Fascinating Facts About November's Birth Flowers

 Chrysanthemums are members of the Asteraceae family, which also includes daisies, sunflowers, and zinnias.